junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 17. A microservice has intermittent problems that bursts logs.
 How can you trap it for live debugging?
 Set a log metric in Stackdriver logging, alert on it past a threshold.

+18 (?)
+A company wants penetration security testing that primarily matches an end user perspective.
+Ans: Use on prem scanners over public Internet.

 19. A sales company runs weekly resiliency tests of the current build in a separate environment by replaying the last holiday sales load.
 What can improve resiliency?
 Ans: Develop a script that mimics a zone outage and add it to the test.